 - Add spices like paprika or cayenne pepper for extra flavor in your deviled eggs.

-- Start by placing the eggs gently in a saucepan.
+- Gently place the eggs in a saucepan.

-- Cover them with cold water, making sure they're completely submerged.
+- Cover them with cold water until they're completely submerged.

-- Put the pan on the cooktop and turn the heat up until the water comes to a gentle boil.
+- Place the pan on the cooktop and bring the water to a gentle boil.

-- Once the eggs start boiling, set a timer for 7½ minutes—if your eggs are extra large or jumbo, give them 8 minutes.
+- Once the water starts boiling, set a timer for 7½ minutes.
+If you're using extra-large or jumbo eggs, cook them for 8 minutes instead.

-- When time's up, carefully drain the hot water.
-To avoid burns, I pour off about half, then quickly rinse with cold water and cover the eggs with cold water to stop the cooking.
+- When the timer goes off, carefully drain the hot water.
+I like to pour off about half of it first so I don't accidentally create a steamy sauna for my face.
+Then I immediately run cold water over the eggs and fill the pan with cold water to stop the cooking.

-- Add a few ice cubes to the pan and let the eggs cool down.
+- Toss a few ice cubes into the water and let the eggs cool completely.

 Making the Devlied Eggs Recipe

-Peel the cooled eggs and slice them in half.
-Gently scoop out the yolk and place in a bowl.
-Place the white part of the eggs on a serving plate.
+Peel the cooled eggs and slice them in half lengthwise.
+Carefully scoop the yolks into a bowl and arrange the egg whites on a serving platter.

 Deviled Eggs: Low-Calorie and Delicious Appetizer